mozilla/cargo-vet/book/src/how-vetting-works.md

 First, the project's [configuration](./config.md) is be parsed and loaded.

-If not running in locked mode, each of the URLs listed in the `audits` key of `trusted.toml` is then fetched.
-These files are then merged and stored in `trusted.lock`.
+If not running in locked mode, each of the URLs listed in the `imports` key of `config.toml` is then fetched.
+These files are then merged and stored in `imports.lock`.

-`audit.toml`, `trusted.lock`, and  `unaudited.toml` are then parsed.
+`audits.toml`, `imports.lock`, and  `config.toml` are then parsed.
 If any of the three are not well-formed, an error is thrown.

 Next, the files are ingested in order into a table, indexed by crate name.
-Each table entry contains a list of absolute versions, a list of version deltas, a list of forbidden versions, and a boolean indicating whether the crate appeared in the `crates` list in `trusted.toml`.
+Each table entry contains a list of absolute versions, a list of version deltas, a list of forbidden versions.
 Each insertion checks for overlap between the set of audited versions and forbidden versions; if overlap is created, an error is thrown.

 The list of crates to be verified is then enumerated.
 For each such crates, the following steps are performed:

 * The crate name is looked up in the table.
 If there is no entry, verification fails.

-* If the boolean is set to True, verification succeeds.

 * If the crate version matches the list of forbidden versions, verification fails.